Global Unity: US, Australia, Canada and UK

-U.S. Air Force Lt.
-Col. Barry Tucker, 705th Combat Training Squadron director of operations, right, briefs U.S. and coalition military distinguished visitors on the Distributed Mission Operations Center’s mission during Virtual Flag: Coalition during DV Day, at Kirtland Air Force Base, New Mexico, Oct.
+Royal Australian Air Force, Royal Air Force, and U.S. Air Force warfighters participate in Virtual Flag: Coalition 25 at the 705th CTS, also known as the Distributed Mission Operations Center, at Kirtland Air Force Base, New Mexico, Oct.
 30, 2024.
 Exercise VF:C serves as a train as you fight exercise by integrating the full spectrum of air, land, surface, space, and cyber warfighters in a virtual battlespace in joint and coalition environments; forces from the United States, United Kingdom, Australia, and Canada participated.
-(Visitor badges blacked out for security reasons) (U.S. Air Force photo by Mr. Shelton Keel)
+(Security badges were blurred for security reasons; image was cropped to focus on subject.)
+(U.S. Air Force photo by Mr. Shelton Keel)

 |Date Taken: